ivanbabko/goodrocket-jekyll/README.md

 - Minify, hash, and gzip built HTML files.
 - Locally serve site with Browser Sync which will instantly reload connected browsers on source files change.
 - Deploy site to production via Amazon S3.
-- Submit XML sitemap to Google & Bing.
+- Submit XML sitemap to Google so their bots have a nudge to crawl your site.

 ## Project structure